Acurate neo vs. Sapien 3 Transcatheter Heart Valve System in Patients With Symptomatic Severe Aortic Stenosis - SCOPE I

 Contribution To Literature:

-The SCOPE I trial showed that TAVR with the self-expanding Acurate neo valve did not meet criteria for noninferiority compared with the balloon-expandable Sapien 3 valve among patients undergoing transfemoral TAVR.
+The SCOPE I trial showed that TAVR with the self-expanding Acurate neo valve did not meet criteria for noninferiority at 30 days compared with the balloon-expandable Sapien 3 valve among patients undergoing transfemoral TAVR.

-The goal of the trial was to compare the safety and efficacy of transcatheter aortic valve replacement (TAVR) with the balloon-expandable Sapien 3 to the self-expanding Acurate neo valves among patients with severe aortic stenosis undergoing transfemoral TAVR.
+The goal of the trial was to compare the safety and efficacy of transcatheter aortic valve replacement (TAVR) with the balloon-expandable Sapien 3 to the self-expanding Acurate neo valves among intermediate to high surgical risk patients with severe aortic stenosis undergoing transfemoral TAVR.

 Eligible patients were randomized in a 1:1 fashion to transfemoral TAVR with either Acurate neo (n = 372) or Sapien 3 (n = 367).